pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/2-creating-a-skeleton-video-browser.md

 `android.intent.category.LEANBACK_LAUNCHER` tells Android TV to launch  `LeanbackActivity` when the application is run.

-We also add a theme, this theme's parent is HoloLight.NoActionBar to hide the action bar and has a primary color defined.
+We also add a theme.
+In the next step we create a values-television directory and create a values specific to television

 <aside class="callout">
 <h4>Handling unsupported hardware features</h4>